giralt/draft-xxx-operational-compute-metrics/draft-rcr-opsawg-operational-compute-metrics.md

 ### Metric Distribution in Computing-Aware Traffic Steering (CATS)

 The IETF CATS WG has explored the collection and distribution of computing metrics in {{I-D.ldbc-cats-framework}}.
-In their deployment considerations, they consider three deployment models for the location of the service selection function: distributed, centralized and hybrid.
-Respectively in these models, the compute metrics are:
+In their deployment considerations, the authors consider three deployment models for the location of the service selection function: distributed, centralized and hybrid.
+For these three models, the compute metrics are, respectively:

-- distributed among network devices directly,
+- Distributed among network devices directly.

-- collected by a centralized control plane,
+- Dollected by a centralized control plane.

-- hybrid where a part of computing metrics are distributed among involved network devices, and others may be collected by a centralized control plane.
+- Hybrid where some compute metrics are distributed among involved network devices, and others are collected by a centralized control plane.

 In the hybrid mode, the draft says that some static information (e.g., capabilities information) can be distributed among network devices since they are quite stable.
 Frequent changing information (e.g., resource utilization) can be collected by a centralized control plane to avoid frequent flooding in the distributed control plane.

-The hybrid mode thus stresses the impact of the dynamicity of the distributed metrics and the need to carefully sort out the metric exposure mode w.r.t. their dynamicity.
+The hybrid mode thus stresses the impact of the dynamicity of the distributed metrics and the need to carefully sort out the metric exposure mode with respect to their dynamicity.

-Besides, the section on Metrics Distribution indicates the need for required extensions to the routing protocols, in order to distribute additional information such as link latency and other information not standardized in routing protocols such as compute metrics.
+The section on Metrics Distribution also indicates the need for required extensions to the routing protocols, in order to distribute additional information such as link latency and other information not standardized in these protocols, such as compute metrics.

 ### Metric Exposure with Extensions of ALTO

-The ALTO protocol has been defined to expose an abstracted network topology and related path costs in {{RFC7285}}.
+The ALTO protocol has been defined to expose an abstract network topology and related path costs in {{RFC7285}}.
 ALTO is a client-server protocol exposing information to clients that can be associated to applications as well as orchestrators.
 Its extension RFC 9240 allows to define entities on which properties can be defined, while {{?I-D.contreras-alto-service-edge}} introduces a proposed entity property that allows to consider an entity as both a network element with network related costs and properties and a element of a data center with compute related properties.
 Such an exposure mechanism is particularly useful for decision making entities which are centralized and located off the network paths.

 ### Exposure of Abstracted Generic Metrics

 In some cases, whether due to unavailable information details or for the sake of simplicity, a consumer may need reliable but simple guidance to select a service.
 To this end, abstracted generic metrics may be useful.

-One can consider a generic metric that can be named “computingcost” and is applied to a contact point to one or more edge servers such as a load balancer, for short  an edge server, to reflect the network operator policy and preferences.
+One can consider a generic metric that can be named 'computingcost' and is applied to a contact point to one or more edge servers such as a load balancer, for short  an edge server, to reflect the network operator policy and preferences.
 The metric “computingcost” results from an abstraction method that is hidden from users, similarly to the metric “routingcost” defined in {{RFC7285}}.
-For instance, “computingcost” may be higher for an edge server located far away, or in disliked geographical areas, or owned by a provider who does not share information with the Internet Service Provider (ISP) or with which ISP has a poorer commercial agreement.  “computingcost” may also reflect environmental preferences in terms, for instance, of energy source, average consumption vs. local climate, location adequacy vs. climate.
+For instance, “computingcost” may be higher for an edge server located far away, or in disliked geographical areas, or owned by a provider who does not share information with the Internet Service Provider (ISP) or with which the ISP has a poorer commercial agreement.  'computingcost' may also reflect environmental preferences in terms, for instance, of energy source, average consumption vs. local climate, location adequacy vs. climate.

-One may also consider a generic metric named “computingperf”, applied to an edge server, that reflects its performance, based on measurements or estimations by the ISP or combination thereof.
+One may also consider a generic metric named 'computingperf', applied to an edge server, that reflects its performance based on measurements or estimations by the ISP or combination thereof.
 An edge server with a higher “computingperf” value will be preferred.  “computingperf” can be based on a vector of one or more metrics reflecting, for instance, responsiveness, reliability of cloud services based on metrics such as latency, packet loss, jitter, time to first and/or last byte, or a single value reflecting a global performance score.

-## Edge Resources
+## Examples of Resources

-Edge resources are referring to latency, bandwidth, compute latency or traffic breakout.

-## Network Resources
+### Network Resources

 Network resources relate to the traditional network infrastructure.
-The next table provides an overview of some of the commonly used metrics.
+The next table provides examples of some of the commonly used metrics:

 | Kind of Resource |
 |     QoS          |